swizex/pyTAPI/README.md

 * Decrypt a bytes array (using cryptography.fernet library)
 * MysqlClient custom object for faster integration (using mysql-client library)

+to install the latest version of this module, simply use pip to install it

+`pip install pyTAPI`

 ## Example Usages

 ### Generating a hash